 This course may use PollEverywhere as a tool to increase in-class student engagement.
 PollEverywhere may also be used to confirm student attendance and participation records.
 Students who have concerns regarding whether their responses have been recorded should contact the instructor.
-If a student is absent from class and is allowed to attend a different cluster's class meeting, it is at the discretion of the faculty member to count responses to any polls presented during this time as attendance or participation.
 Finally, if a student is not present in the classroom at the time of a poll (due to absences or any other reasons), the poll should not be answered.
 Responding to a poll when not present in the classroom is a violation of the Honor Code.